Emmy Awards: History

 The Los Angeles–based Academy of Television Arts & Sciences (ATAS) established the Emmy Award as part of an image-building and public relations opportunity.
 The first Emmy ceremony took place on January 25, 1949, at the Hollywood Athletic Club, but solely to honor shows produced and aired locally in the Los Angeles area.
 Shirley Dinsdale has the distinction of receiving the first Emmy Award for Most Outstanding Television Personality, during that first awards ceremony.
 The term "Emmy" derives from "Immy", the television industry slang for a TV camera image orthicon tube.

 In the 1950s, the ATAS expanded the Emmys into a national event to honor shows aired nationwide on broadcast television.
 In 1955, the National Academy of Television Arts and Sciences (NATAS) was formed in New York City as a sister organization to serve members on the East Coast.
 While the ATAS maintained a separate ceremony to honor shows aired locally in the Los Angeles area, the NATAS established regional chapters throughout the rest of the United States, with each one developing their own local Emmy ceremony for local programming.
+The International Academy of Television Arts and Sciences (IATAS) was then initially founded as the International Council of the NATAS in 1969 to expose the importance of television as a global concept.
+The IATAS began operating its own board separately from the NATAS, and held the first International Emmy Awards ceremony in 1973.

 Originally, there was only one Emmy event held per year to honor shows nationally broadcast in the United States.
 In 1974, the first Daytime Emmy ceremony was held to specifically honor achievement in national daytime programming.
-Other area-specific Emmy events soon followed.
-Also, the International Emmy Awards, honoring television programs produced and initially aired outside the U.S., was established in the early 1970s.
+Other area-specific national Emmy events soon followed.
 Meanwhile, all Emmys awarded prior to the emergence of these separate, area-specific events are listed along with the Primetime Emmy Awards in the ATAS's official records.